-- In the Atlantic, some populations include "bridled" or "ringed" individuals, which have a white eye-ring and a white line extending backward from the eyes.
+- In breeding plumage, most Common Murres have all-brown faces.
+But in the Atlantic, some populations include “bridled” individuals, which have a white eyering and a white line extending backward from the eyes.
 Bridled birds are more common farther north.

-- The oldest recorded Common Murre was at least 27 years, 1 month old, when it was spotted in the wild in California in 2009; the same state where it had been banded in 1985.
+- The oldest recorded Common Murre was at least 34 years, 8 months old, when it was found in Newfoundland and Labrador, Canada, in 2016.
+It had been banded in 1981 in the same location.